 What is a VPN extension for Chrome?

 A VPN extension for Chrome is a lightweight add-on that creates an encrypted tunnel for the traffic leaving your browser.
 It doesn’t always tunnel every app on your computer—just the browser traffic, unless the VPN provider offers a system-wide client.
 For many users, this is enough to secure sensitive online activities while preserving speed and convenience.
 The term “unlimited” in a product name or marketing copy often refers to the data allowance within the browser extension, especially when compared to free tiers or apps with daily caps.
 In practice, “unlimited” typically means no hard data cap, but performance and server load can still influence speed and stability.
-Free vpn extension for edge
+Urban vpn extension microsoft edge 2026

 Why would you want a Vpn unlimited extension chrome?